Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-CEAFAR is operating in S-Band 3D missile guidance radar on Anzac-class frigates of the Royal Australian Navy.
+CEAFAR is operating in the S-Band 3D missile guidance radar on Anzac-class frigates of the Royal Australian Navy.
 It provides a multi function radar capability able to perform 3D volume search, surface search, fire control support, target classification in demanding, cluttered and jamming environments.

 The CEAFAR antenna array is a modular active phased-array antenna designed for fixed or mobile mounting.
 It can be scaled in size and transmit power.
 The basic modules are tile-like blocks of 8 × 8 single radiators, which are assembled to form larger antenna faces.
 One of the six square antenna faces in Figure 1 consists of 16 such modules.
 Each individual module contains a receiver with complete digitization on the intermediate frequency.
 Electronic scanning with help of different virtual antenna patterns on the receive path is performed simultaneously with digital beam forming.